Using the Formulary

 Suitable for non-specialist initiation.

-Purple: items requiring specialist recommendation or initiation WITHOUT shared care guidelines
+Purple: items requiring specialist recommendation or initiation WITHOUT shared care protocols

 Recommendation / Initiation: Specialist only